anyakiewit/bachelor_thesis/README.md

 In **"all_json_csv_files"** you can find all the annotated data that is used for my research.

-In **"bachelor_thesis"** you can find the pdf with the thesis, and all the other fills to complile the latex into a pdf.
+In **"final_version_thesis"** you can find the pdf with the thesis, and all the other fills to complile the latex into a pdf.

 In **"sub_question_1_3"** you can find the notebooks that include the code to calculate the results of sub question 1 and 3, and the gpt_suggestions vs the gold_standard.
 At the top of the notebook, the needed fills and how to run the notebook are stated.